 Acupuncture works directly to free the flow of Qi through these areas of stagnation.
 This serves 3 main functions to assist healing and speed recovery:

-- Increased circulation of Qi decreases pain, inflammation and swelling (all of which are signs of stagnation).
+Increased circulation of Qi decreases pain, inflammation and swelling.

-When Chinese herbal medicine is added to the acupuncture treatments, the healing and pain relieving effects are even greater.
+When Chinese herbs are added to the acupuncture treatments, the healing and pain relieving effects are even greater.
 Herbs for injuries may be applied topically and/or taken internally, depending on the nature of the injury.
-Massage techniques may also be incorporated after the initial stages of recovery.
+Manual therapy techniques may also be incorporated after the initial stages of recovery.

-Acupuncture and Oriental medicine focuses on regulating the flow of energy (Qi) throughout the entire body, to create optimal circulation and function.
+Acupuncture and Traditional Chinese Medicine focuses on regulating the flow of energy (Qi) throughout the entire body, to create optimal circulation and function.